 Select Triggers mode by pressing the mode select button so that the "Triggers" LED is illuminated.
 Now the 16 buttons work like keyboard notes.
 Each of the 16 buttons can be assigned to any MIDI note, on any MIDI Channel (01A-16B), with any velocity (0-127), and can be set to be latched or momentarily on.
 Latched note will hold until the button is pressed again.
 Latched notes will be indicated by the LEDs.
+When Beats mode is selected, the Trigger Keys are used to enable or mute Beats Parts.

 Trigger keys are assigned from the Controllers menu.
 See page 124 for more information.